coders-school/good-practices/module1/04_practices.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-To achieve this, it is enough to give different names to the types like this:
+To achieve this, you just have to give different names to the types like this:
 <!-- .element: class="fragment fade-in" -->

 ```cpp